khakhalin/Dynamic-clamp-2018/reviews and responses.md

 summary(aov(data=ds,Spikes~Shape*Amp + Shape*Group + Amp*Group + Cell*Shape*Amp))
 ```

-We now included several brief descriptions of our models in the "Results" section; improved the description in the "Methods" section; and included several references to the "Methods" section in the "Results" section, to hint that the reader may find full information there.
+We now included a brief description of our model in the "Results" section; improved the description in the "Methods" section; and added several referrals to the "Methods" section in the "Results" section, to hint that the reader may find full information there.
+In particular, in the sentence that reports the first F-value for this study, we now added the following commentary:

+F(1,677)=30.4, p=5e-8, n cells=28, 29.
+Here and below, when F-values are reported, we use 4-way fixed effects analysis of variance with selected interactions, and cell id included as repeated measures factor, see "Methods" for a detailed description.

-5. Page 5 line 19 "This suggests that unlike the change in overall intrinsic excitability, the average temporal retuning was "adaptive" rather than "homeostatic", as neurons exposed to shorter stimuli (flashes) became more equipped to process shorter activation patterns."
+> 5. Page 5 line 19 "This suggests that unlike the change in overall intrinsic excitability, the average temporal retuning was "adaptive" rather than "homeostatic", as neurons exposed to shorter stimuli (flashes) became more equipped to process shorter activation patterns."
 While it is appealing to give a name to this form of plasticity, the looming stimulus, which can be thought of as slower than the flash nonetheless caused a similar type of shift in response preference in the neurons, which runs counter the notion that there exists a meaningful dichotomy of adaptive vs. homeostatic change here.

-6. Figure 2B Amplitude is misspelled.
+> 6. Figure 2B Amplitude is misspelled.

-7. The narrative logic on page 9 lines 11-22 is confusing.
+> 7. The narrative logic on page 9 lines 11-22 is confusing.
 How does homeostatic plasticity, if it truly is at play here, "increase their ability to respond to unusual patterns of synaptic activation."
 If anything wouldn't homeostasis decrease dynamic range by pushing all cells toward a central set point?

-8. Page 12 the section on position within the tectum feels like it was just tacked onto the end of the paper.
+> 8. Page 12 the section on position within the tectum feels like it was just tacked onto the end of the paper.
 This should be integrated earlier in the paper perhaps to go with figure 1A.

-9. The formatting of the manuscript is not correct for J Neurosci.

 ## Reviewer #2 (Rationale for Significance Rating for Authors (Required)):

-There is indeed some merit in the goals of the study (to see if adaptation changes with experience in addition to conductance/response gains), but it has so many technical problems at present that it would need to be radically different (perhaps with experiments and analysis re-done) to perhaps be of interest to the broad readership of J Neuroscience.
+> There is indeed some merit in the goals of the study (to see if adaptation changes with experience in addition to conductance/response gains), but it has so many technical problems at present that it would need to be radically different (perhaps with experiments and analysis re-done) to perhaps be of interest to the broad readership of J Neuroscience.

-The manuscript by Khakhalin and Busch describes the impact of experience on the intrinsic response properties of tectal neurons in the developing tadpole.
+> The manuscript by Khakhalin and Busch describes the impact of experience on the intrinsic response properties of tectal neurons in the developing tadpole.
 The authors describe a surprising phenomenon: not only is the response gain of the conductance response altered by experience (in a homeostatic manner, if we imagine that the experience produces increased activity, which isn't shown), but the adaptation of the response is also impacted.
 The authors then go on to make some arguments, in my opinion unconvincing, that properties of the duration of the polysynaptic response to an optic chiasm shock are related to these intrinsic properties.

 The paper is, in my opinion, hard to read because the authors are often not clear about what they mean, refer to previous parts of the paper assuming the reader has a perfect memory or is willing to turn back and forth across pages, and use non-traditional terminology.
 In addition, the statistically analysis appears to be pooling many data points from non-independent cells, rendering many of the conclusions invalid.
 Further, the experiments intended to measure intrinsic properties (in Figures 1 and 2) appear to have been performed without synaptic blockers, so the the adaptation that they measure could be in the circuit (inhibitory recruitment) instead of in the intrinsic properties.

 There is indeed some merit in the goals of the study (to see if adaptation changes with experience in addition to conductance/response gains), but it has so many technical problems at present that it would need to be radically different (perhaps with experiments and analysis re-done) to perhaps be of interest to the broad readership of J Neuroscience.

-### Speficic points:
+### Specific points:

 Introduction: